info343e-au16/team3-challenge7/README.md

 Moreover, you can quickly see the pokemon's evolutionary stages as well.
 You can also quickly switch between the different evolution stages.

 If a pokemon has three evolutions, the pokemon evolutions will show below.
 There will be a hover over the evoluntions where you can click on the image and it will bring you to the pokemon at that evolution stage.
-Also, an error message will show if the pokemon does not have three evolutions.

 ## List of libraries, frameworks, and APIs we will use: